 A cornerstone of Economics is the marginal analysis.
 We use marginal analysis to analyze optimization problems such as profit maximization.
-The mathematical counterpart of marginal analysis is Differential Calculus.
-In this course, you will have the opportunity to apply the basic Algebra and Differential Calculus you learned before with emphasis on interpretation rather than the technique.
+The mathematical counterpart of marginal analysis is "Differential Calculus."
+In this course, you will have the opportunity to apply the basic Algebra and Differential Calculus concepts you learned before with emphasis on interpretation rather than the technique.
 You will need to be able to work with such tools in order to be successful in this course.
-I will review and develop with you the Calculus used in this course.
-See me early if you have difficulty working with Calculus.
+I will review and develop with you the differential calculus concepts used in this course.
+See me early if you have difficulty working with differential calculus.